k4lm3d/k4lm3d.github.io/source/_posts/torn/received-educational-support.md

 <!-- Conclusion -->

-My experience with Inf3xshun has been truly inspiring.
+My experience with our leader has been truly inspiring.
 His generosity and support have strengthened my commitment to our faction and motivated me to strive for greater achievements in Torn City.
 I'm grateful for the opportunities and challenges that this virtual world has presented, and I look forward to what the future holds.

 <article class="message is-primary">
   <div class="message-body">
-    Thank you for your generosity, Leader Shun!
+    Thanks for your generosity, Leader Shun!
   </div>
 </article>

 <article class="message is-secondary">
   <div class="message-body">
     <small>
-      This post was made with the help of Google's Gemini AI Assistant.
+      This post was made with the help of Google Gemini, an AI assistant.
     </small>
   </div>
 </article>